37 Years Ago: Journey’s ‘Infinity’ Released

-Prior to the LP’s recording, Journey members, vocalist/keyboardist Gregg Rolie, guitarist Neal Schon, bassist Ross Valory – and drummer Aynsley Dunbar, were handed a sort of ultimatum from their record label, Columbia, demanding they deliver a hit (or five) to make up for the band’s three artistically ambitious, but commercially disappointing, prior albums.
+Prior to the LP’s recording, Journey, which at the time consisted of vocalist/keyboardist Gregg Rolie, guitarist Neal Schon, bassist Ross Valory and drummer Aynsley Dunbar, were handed a sort of ultimatum from their record label, Columbia, demanding they deliver a hit (or five) to make up for the band’s three artistically ambitious, but commercially disappointing, prior albums.

 Journey’s strong-armed manager, Herbie Herbert, felt the problem could best be solved by enlisting a true front man capable of stomping the stage (seeing as Rolie was ever trapped behind his piano), and encouraged the group to begin auditioning unknown but charismatic lead vocalists, pronto!

-The first serious candidate was one Robert Fleischman, who got as far as recording a few demos and performing some scattered dates with the band (see him here, somewhere behind Schon’s copious afro), before being passed over for the even more suitable Steve Perry.
+The first serious candidate was one Robert Fleischman, who got as far as recording a few demos and performing some scattered dates with the band before being passed over for the even more suitable Steve Perry.
 With their new lineup now in place, Journey moved ahead with step two in their wholesale transformation: reinventing their sound.

-Needless to say, Journey’s metamorphosis was a resounding success, rescuing the band from the proverbial prog-rock scrap heap, and paving the way towards arena rock ubiquity.
-Heck, some folks are probably still scratching their heads about the entire transition.
+Needless to say, Journey’s metamorphosis was a resounding success, rescuing the band from the proverbial prog-rock scrap heap, and paving the way towards arena-rock ubiquity.

 The 10 Worst Rock and Roll Hall of Fame Snubs

 Subscribe to 94.9 WMMQ on

 See the Yearbook Photos of Steve Perry and Other Rock Stars